ericrqs/Juniper-vMX/README.md

 Follow the boot messages in the interactive console of the VCP in the OpenStack Horizon web GUI.
-Note that there will be no data in the Log tab because the serial console plugin is enabled.

 Wait about 10 minutes.
 For much of this time, there will be nothing on the console because the first VCP boot prints only to the serial console.
 For some of this time there will be a solid bright white cursor in the corner.
 Eventually it should start to print bright white text and FreeBSD boot messages.

+Note that there will be no data in the Log tab because the serial console plugin is enabled.

-At the `login:` prompt, log in as `root` with no password.
+At the VCP `login:` prompt, log in as `root` with no password.

 Run `cli` to get the JunOS CLI.

     show interfaces terse